immortal328/04_Spring-Boot_REST-API_CRUD/README.md

 Information :

+# RestController :
-@RestController = @Controller + @RequestBody
+	- @RestController = @Controller + @RequestBody

-@PathVariable :
+# PathVariable :
 	- its annotation which we can provide in API
 	- variable api and variable in method argument should same with syntax @PathVarible Integer id

-# Exception Handling in Spring-Boot:
+# Exception Handling in Spring Boot :
 	- define ErrorResponse POJO class
 	- Define Exception with extends RuntimeException
 	- define method which return ResponseEntity<ErrorResponse POJO,HTTPCode> and annoted with @ExceptionHandler

-# Global Exception Handle:
+# Global Exception Handle :
 	- @ControllerAdvice - real time use of AOP
 	- create Class with annotation @ControllerAdvice
 	- add methods with @ExceptionHandler annotation

-# REST API Design Best Practices:
+# REST API Design Best Practices :
 -------------------------------
   - user appropriate API naming convention
   - Use correct HTTP calls to API